elixir-nx/xla/README.md

 Note that all the precompiled binaries assume glibc 2.31 or newer.

-##### Notes for ROCm:
+##### Notes for ROCm

-The ROCm precompiled build is currently broken due to an issue in our TensorFlow version with ROCm 5.4.
-You can still compile for ROCm by changing `TENSORFLOW_GIT_REV` per the instructions [here](https://github.com/elixir-nx/xla/issues/29) and running `XLA_BUILD=true mix compile`.
+For GPU support, we primarily rely on CUDA, because of the popularity and availability in the cloud.
+In case you use ROCm and it does not work, please open up an issue and we will be happy to help.

 #### `XLA_BUILD`